gamozolabs/falkervisor_beta/README.md

 # Falkervisor (brownie)

+This is a hypervisor for fuzzing.
+It runs on bare metal (not a driver), and runs on AMD fam15h machines.
+It's pretty cool but there are so many issues with this version, but it's still fun to look at and try to use.

 This is one of the first versions of falkervisor.
 It was used to find bugs in Chrome sandbox, Windows Defender, Word (RTF), and probably some other random crap between 2014-2015.
 Since I didn't use version control I'm probably missing pieces, but this actually builds and should run on any AMD fam15h machine.
 It should be able to boot up single-core OSes right off IDE based disk, and take snapshots via proprietary falktp which I don't have the server for anymore, so you'd have to reverse it.
 You also need an Intel x540 for this to run.

 It was quickly dropped in favor of C once I became more sane.
 It is the foundation of most of the concepts used in my modern version of falkervisor, which is now written in Rust.